shish/polyamory.ie/_glossary/milestone.md

 * First kiss
 * Putting their house in your satnav's "favourites" list
+* Having access to each other's online calendars
 * Leaving clothes at a partner's house
 * Signing legal contracts together
 * Having children